yakirr/sldp/README.md

 that is, we take the difference between the weighted average of `q` across the LD blocks with non-zero values of `s` on the one hand, and the average of `q` across the LD blocks in which `s` is zero on the other hand.

 #### Computation of empirical p-values in gene-set enrichment analysis
 Our gene-set enrichment procedure computed p-values by shuffling `s` over LD blocks.
 However, the code that produced our published results computed a simple average of `q` rather than a weighted average when computing the statistic for the null distribution.
 Fixing the bug led to qualitatively similar but not identical results.
-For more detail, download the corrected version of Supplementary Table 10A (coming soon) that lists the published and corrected p- and q-values of the gene-set enrichments highlighted in our publication.
+For more detail, download the [corrected version of Supplementary Table 10](https://data.broadinstitute.org/alkesgroup/SLDP/errata/corrected_SuppTable10.xlsx) that lists the published and corrected p- and q-values of the gene-set enrichments highlighted in our publication.

 ## Citation